-That a deficiency can substantially limit the freedom of a child is obvious, and that it necessarily will retard him/her in his/her becoming adult, and this impediment can be serious24 all cannot be denied.
-A child's lifeworld expansion does not occur haphazardly but must be established and broadened by him/her in his/her pedagogic situatedness.
-This occurs as a freely taken position by a child toward life contents.
-Where now deficiencies exist, a child's freedom to go to this content is curtailed because of excluded potentialities.
-However, it must be stressed that a retarded child, despite freedom-limiting moments, is still a possibility of becoming adult, and he/she also is free to establish relationships, and to choose how he/she will live with his/her defects and limitations, since he/she is not compelled to choose a specific way of living.25
+That a deficiency can substantially limit the freedom of a child is obvious and that it necessarily will retard him in his becoming adult and this impediment can be serious all cannot be denied.
+A child's lifeworld expansion does not occur haphazardly but must be established and broadened by him in his particular pedagogic sitatedness.
+This occurs as a freely taken position by the child toward life contents.
+Where now particular deficiencies exist, the child's freedom to go to this content is curtailed because of particular excluded potentialities.
+However, it must be stressed that a retarded child, in spite of particular freedom-limiting moments, is still a possibility of becoming adult and he also is actually free to establish relationships and to choose how he will live with his defects and limitations since he is not compelled to choose a particular way of living.

-One who is retarded might reach adulthood later than the nonretarded, and the pedagogically attainable level might be lower because of the exclusion of potentialities, but this does not mean the norm-image of adulthood cannot be lived by a retarded child.
-Then, in educating there is a particular retardation indicated, by which a child, in his/her "approach to adulthood, by its nature, does not unfold as completely as one would hope possible", according to Kwakkel-Scheffer.26
+One who is retarded might reach adulthood later than the nonretarded and the pedagogically attainable level might be lower because of the exclusion of particular potentialities but this definitely does not mean the norm-image of adulthood cannot be lived by a retarded child.
+Then in educating there is a particular retardation indicated by which the child in his "approach to adulthood, by its nature, does not unfold as completely as one would hope possible",\ according to Kwakkel-Scheffer.

-Thus, at most, there is a retarded educating of such a child because he/she is impeded in his/her becoming adult, since his/her being handicapped might lead to experiencing difficulties in the selfrealization of his/her personal being involved in his/her world, according to Nel.27 Strem28 refers to an impeding29, a hindering of progress.
-The defect or deficiency impedes30, i.e., hinders or hampers the child's becoming adult.
+Thus, at most there is mention of a retarded educating of such a child because he is impeded in his becoming adult since his being handicapped might lead to experiencing difficulties in the self-realization of his personal being involved in his world, according to Nel.
+Strem refers to an impeding, a hindering of progress.
+The defect or deficiency impedes, i.e., hinders or hampers the child's becoming adult.

-When a child's becoming adult is impeded or hindered, this does not mean that his/her becoming adult progresses more slowly31 than it ought to.
-The fact that he/she might remain dependent on help from the educators longer than non-handicapped children, and that he/she might possibly reach adulthood relatively later32 than the non-handicapped, does not merely place him/her in a problematic educative situation.
-That a retarded child's becoming adult can still occur adequately, under aggravating circumstances, is also demonstrable in the lifeworld of persons and, as long as the child, however seriously handicapped, optimally actualizes his/her given potentialities for becoming, in the sense that his/her pedagogically attained level corresponds with his/her pedagogically attainable level, there is mention of adequately becoming adult, and it is a mistake to refer to such as child as if he/she finds him/herself in a problematic educative event.
+When a child's becoming adult is impeded or hindered this does not mean that his becoming adult progresses more slowly than it ought to.
+The fact that he might remain dependent on help from the educators longer than non-handicapped children and that he might possibly reach adulthood relatively later than the non-handicapped does not merely place him in a problematic educative situation.
+That a retarded child's becoming adult can still occur adequately under aggravating circumstances is also demonstrable in the lifeworld of persons and as long as the child, however seriously handicapped, optimally actualizes his given potentialities for becoming in the sense that his pedagogically attained level corresponds with his pedagogically attainable level, there is mention of adequately becoming adult and it is a mistake to refer to such as child as if he finds himself in a problematic educative event.

-However, many authors precisely emphasize a child's handicap as what constitutes a problematic educative situation.33 Thus, for Nel,34 orthopedagogics has to do with reflecting on an adult faced with a child in unusual circumstances, and then he says: "The unusual circumstance is a child who is restrained, with the consequence that educating and teaching him differ from that of a normal child."^{35.}
+However, a number of authors emphasize precisely the child's handicap as what constitutes a problematic educative situation.
+Thus, for Nel orthopedagogics has to do with reflecting on an adult faced with a child in unusual circumstances and then he says: "The unusual circumstance is a child who is restrained with the consequence that educating and teaching him differ from that of a normal child."

-^{ [}nadering tot volwassenheid dit wat bij zijn aard past zich niet zo volledig ontplooid als mogelijk zou zijn geweest]
+\ [nadering tot volwassenheid dit wat bij zijn aard past zich niet zo volledig ontplooid als mogelijk zou zijn geweest]